inivekin/abosa/abosa.typ

 from apex to at hand dragon.
-Astride Aegis, no more sundered, asserting I won't fall again, what merit has this, I wondered in numbered seconds of sun's wane.
+Astride Aegis, no more sundered, asserting I won't fall again,
+"What merit has this?"
+I wondered, in numbered seconds of sun's wane.
 I measured it one less than twice, and cut till all clippings were worn,